 Safety measures taken by federal and state government

 Both federal and state authorities have taken measures to curb pedestrian-related deaths.
-Federal efforts primarily consist of grant programs that incentivize states to develop programs to curb their pedestrian deaths.
+Federal efforts primarily comprise grant programs that incentivize states to develop programs to curb their pedestrian deaths.
 State authorities have been developing a variety of programs that include educating the public, increasing enforcement, and improving pedestrian facilities.

 Federal safety measures